Economy

 Cargo Storage

-All Cargo has a mass attached to it, and is grouped in what are called Standard Cargo Units.
-Think of these as a shipping container.
-1 SGU = 100 tons of mass.
+All Cargo has a mass attached to it and is grouped in what are called Standard Cargo Units (SCU), kind of like a shipping container, with an average scale of 1 SCU = 100 tons of mass.
 (We use mass as a proxy for size for the sake of reducing needless complexity, as we need mass for other purposes, but not size.)

-When cargo is stored in a ship, it's vulnerable as it's possible to destroy starships and then recover some or all of the cargo.
+When cargo is stored in a ship, it's vulnerable to seizure as it's possible to destroy starships and then recover some or all of the cargo.
+Generally cargo in other kinds of storage, such as on factional stations, isn't vulnerable.
+Secure storage facilities charge an annual fee which varies based on the tax rate of the economy involved and is charged on a per Standard Cargo Unit basis.
+See below:

 Market Order and Offer System